rotjar11/odin-recipes/README.md

 # odin-recipes
-the odin project// recipes project on this project i will test my html skills and writing a recipe document. //
+the odin project. recipes project on this project i will test my html skills and write a recipe document. //